utkar-sshTiwari/Heart-Disease-Prediction-System/README.md

 Heart Disease Prediction using Logisitc Regression, SVM, Random Forest and XGBoost

+> [!IMPORTANT]
-The version control has been done with the help of Nix
+> Version control has been done with the help of Nix